 Numbness or tingling: Tight fascia can put pressure on nerves, leading to numbness or tingling in the affected area.

-Unlocking Healing Potential: The Power of Fascial Release Work
+The Power of Fascial Release Healing Work

 Somatic bodywork can target and alleviate deep fascial restrictions, and even more importantly, the information and messages that are being held and carried within the fascia and fibroblast cells.